Children – Public Law

 Care Proceeding Cases, where a local Authority is seeking an Order from the Family Court to promote the welfare of a child under the Children Order (Northern Ireland) 1995, are usually complex and challenging, concerning families with multiple problems.

-Head of MKB Law Family Matrimonial Department, Anne Marie Kelly, and Family Law Solicitors Karen Edwards and Aine Toner, are members of the specialist Children Order Panel accredited by the Law Society of Northern Ireland.
+Head of MKB Law Family Matrimonial Department, Anne Marie Kelly, and Associate Director, Aine Toner, are members of the specialist Children Order Panel accredited by the Law Society of Northern Ireland.
 Anne Marie is also a member of the Northern Ireland Guardian Ad Litem Agency Panel.

 As a Member of the NIGALA Panel, MKB Law is one of a small number of Solicitors in Northern Ireland who demonstrated that they have the expertise and skills to represent children in these Public Law Proceedings either on instruction from NIGALA or directly from the child when the child is deemed to be competent.